pzupan/solana_validator_set_identity_scripts/README.md

 ```
 Create the first on the primary server and the second on the backup.

-## Edit the scripts to include your keypairs and server IPs
-Make sure you review the scripts and change the file names of the keypairs, provide the relevant IP addresses, and confirm the name of your config file.

 ## Create Identity Symlinks
 An important part of how these scripts function is the identity.json symbolic link.
 This link allows a soft link to the desired identity so that the validator can restart or stop/start after we have switched identities.